ScrierOne/Assorted-Adjustments/README.md

 Needs to be installed after both SCS and DoF.

+### Give IWD Dispel Magic a chance to succeed/fail based on caster level like in Baldur's Gate

+In Icewind Dale, Dispel (and Remove) Magic has a 100% success chance, which makes it quite overpowered, renders all other antimagic spells redundant, and is incorrect by PnP rules.
+This component changes it to behave like the BG version, with a chance to dispel based on caster level and the effect being targeted.

 ### Fixes For Deities of Faerûn

 Fixes some bugs with spell functionality in the Deities of Faerûn mod: